-If you have an small bangle, no matter put on or take off of it, it is very painful.
-We are going to show you the tricks on how to get it right the first time (or not), so you won’t struggle anymore.
+If you have a small bangle, no matter put on or take off of it, it is very painful.
+We are going to show you the tricks on put on a tight Bangle or take off a stuck bangle from wrist, so you won’t struggle anymore.
 Wearing bangles can be fun!

 How to Put On a Small Tight Bangle from Your Wrist?